 The 2013-14 series is all about eating crickets.
-Crickets are more efficient to raise than traditional livestock, their rearing produces less waste, they are nutritious, and they are versatile as a food ingredient.
+Crickets are more efficient to raise than traditional livestock as their cultivation requires less water, less land and less feed than traditional livestock, and produces less waste.
+They are also nutritious with comparable protein to traditional meats with heart-healthy fats, and they are versatile as a food ingredient.
 Some of our sponsors in this series are making a business case for eating crickets right now in the present.

 Our Sponsors and Partners

 Chapul makes a high protein cricket-based bar and World Ento produces food grade crickets for wholesale and retail markets.
 Jakub Dzamba and his Third Millennium Farming is about to launch the Dzamba cricket reactors, self-contained cricket-rearing farm units that can be used for both decentralized and large scale farming.

 Entomophagy expert Dave Gracer of Small Stock Foods (Rhode Island), and entomologists Marianne Shockley (Georgia) and Lou Sorkin participated in an Entomophagy Panel at our New York Salon and David Gracer is a guest at the Austin Salon.

 Six Foods from Boston and Tiny Farms from California will also be in attendance as will Katharina Unger of Livin Studio.